 Buying rentals and flips can be an awesome money-making opportunity.
 However, buying the property is only one step in the process because you usually have to repair properties as well.
 Even if you buy rental properties that are in perfect shape, you will have to repair them at some point after you run into some less than stellar tenants.
 I have 15 rental properties and 14 active fix and flips.
 There is a big difference between how I repair my flips versus my rentals.
-On this episode of the InvestFourMore Real Estate Podcast, I go into how I repair my properties and what other investors should look out for when buying houses that need work, I’ll start by saying that with lombard real estate lawyer you can solve any real estate issues.
+On this episode of the InvestFourMore Real Estate Podcast, I go into how I repair my properties and what other investors should look out for when buying houses that need work.

 Click the green button below to listen to the podcast